azadag/-Product/README.md

 The income distribution (and forecast) data is interpolated from the 5 year trend forecast, into yearly and quarterly data, but only gets updated once per year.

 The Index is calculated for regular buyers and first-time buyers who face a slightly different calculation of mortgage rates.
-As housing price data is revised from quarter to quarter the process reads in previous quarter and previous year data checks for revisions and applies revision tags.
+As housing price data is revised from quarter to quarter, the process reads in previous quarter and previous year data checks for revisions and applies revision tags.

 Data is ingested through a variety of excel sheets based on ETL processes and commercial output formats, and requires some cross-walks to harmonize data names for calculation, then re-translated and reformatted again into naming formats for news releases.